Mobile security: Attacks based on SMS and MMS

 Some attacks derive from flaws in the management of Short Message Service (SMS) and Multimedia Messaging Service (MMS).

 Some mobile phone models have problems in managing binary SMS messages.
-By sending an ill-formed block, it is possible to cause the phone to restart, leading to the denial-of-service attacks.
+By sending an ill-formed block, it is possible to cause the phone to restart, leading to denial-of-service attacks.
 If a user with a Siemens S55 received a text message containing a Chinese character, it would lead to a denial of service.

 In another case, while the standard requires that the maximum size of a Nokia Mail address is 32 characters, some Nokia phones did not verify this standard, so if a user enters an email address over 32 characters, that leads to complete dysfunction of the e-mail handler and puts it out of commission.
 This attack is called "curse of silence".

 A study on the safety of the SMS infrastructure revealed that SMS messages sent from the Internet can be used to perform a distributed denial of service (DDoS) attack against the mobile telecommunications infrastructure of a big city.
-The attack exploits the delays in the delivery of messages to overload the network.
+The attack exploits delays in delivery of messages to overload the network.

 Another potential attack could begin with a phone that sends an MMS to other phones, with an attachment.
 This attachment is infected with a virus.
 Upon receipt of the MMS, the user can choose to open the attachment.
 If it is opened, the phone is infected, and the virus sends an MMS with an infected attachment to all the contacts in the address book.
 There is a real-world example of this attack: the virus Commwarrior sends MMS messages (including an infected file) to all recipients in a mobile phone's address book.
 If a recipient installs the infected file, the virus repeats, sending messages to recipients taken from the new address book.